chsoo92/cctv-eyetracking-analysis/README.md

 To minimize the screen center bias in the early portion of the vidoes, more analyses were done excluding frames 1 to 4.

 <img src="Figure1.png" width="700" height="450">
+figure 1
 <img src="figure2.png" width="700" height="450">
+figure 2
 <img src="figure3.png" width="700" height="450">
+figure 3

+I removed the first 4 frames and obtained a new figure of the frames with the highest correlation (figure 1).
+The red bars indicate that the frames with the highest correlation differ by more than 2 frames between experts and novices.
+The blue bars signify otherwise (less than or equal to 2 frame difference).
+So each red bar signifies that frames with the highest correlation differ between experts and novices.

+Also, I removed the first chunk in the chunking method.
+In figure 2, the right graph is the original p-value graph with all the chunks.
+The left graph is for the first chunk removed. p-values in both graphs are identical except at the first chunk, as the values for the removed first chunk are 0.

+Figure 3 compares the original chunk index graph (right) with the new one with the first chunk removed (left).
+For the chunking method, the red bars indicate that the chunks with the highest correlation are not identical between experts and novices.
+The blue bars indicate that the chunks with the highest correlation are identical between experts and novices.